awsdocs/aws-greengrass-developer-guide/doc_source/deployment-notifications.md

   + Kinesis streams
   + Amazon SQS queues

-For more information, see [What Is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) and [Getting Started with Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-getting-set-up.html) in the *Amazon EventBridge User Guide*\.
+For more information, see [What is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) and [Getting started with Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-getting-set-up.html) in the *Amazon EventBridge User Guide*\.

-## Configure Deployment Notifications \(Console\)<a name="create-events-rule-console"></a>
+## Configure deployment notifications \(console\)<a name="create-events-rule-console"></a>

 Use the following steps to create an EventBridge rule that publishes an Amazon SNS topic when the deployment state changes for a group\.
 This allows web servers, email addresses, and other topic subscribers to respond to the event\.
-For more information, see [Creating a EventBridge Rule That Triggers on an Event from an AWS Resource](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html) in the *Amazon EventBridge User Guide*\.
+For more information, see [Creating a EventBridge rule that triggers on an event from an AWS resource](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-eventbridge-rule.html) in the *Amazon EventBridge User Guide*\.

 1. Open the [Amazon EventBridge console](https://console.aws.amazon.com/events/) and choose **Create rule**\.